Education is power.

 Allison Maxim, J.D., M.A., is a family law attorney working in St. Paul, MN.
 With her master’s degree in psychology and a law degree, Allison helps families involved in international and interstate divorce, as well as many other areas of family law.
 Allison is committed to the advancement of students interested in pursuing degrees in areas that support social justice and the causes such advocacy supports.
 Offering scholarships allows Allison to “pay it forward,” to those students who are as committed to justice and civil rights as she is.

-The Maxim Law Scholarship is awarded two times per year.
-This is not a needs-based scholarship.
+The award is granted two times per year and is not needs-based.
 Applicants must:

 - Be accepted into an accredited college in the United States